xinzhan/core-services.en/help/interface/attributes/ccpa.md

     An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
 If your marketing team or internal Adobe system administrator doesn't know your organization's IMS Org ID, contact Adobe Customer Care at gdprsupport@adobe.com.
 You'll need the IMS Org ID to submit requests to the Privacy API.

-1. In [!UICONTROL Privacy Service], you can submit Access and Delete requests to customer attributes, and check the status of existing requests.
+1. In [!UICONTROL Privacy Service], you can submit Access and Delete requests to Customer Attributes, and check the status of existing requests.

-## Required field values in [!UICONTROL customer attributes] JSON Requests
+## Required field values in [!UICONTROL Customer Attributes] JSON Requests

 "company context":